 - One-on-one mentorship—In the early stages, innovators often struggle to prioritize their limited time to focus on solving the most important problems facing their project.
 Our experienced team meets one-on-one with each of our innovators at least once a month to help develop priorities, provide guidance on specific questions and concerns, and connect them to people and resources that can help achieve their goals.

-- Education—Most scientists receive little training in entrepreneurship, technology development, personnel management, and other skills that are essential to innovation.
+- Professional Development—Most scientists receive little training in entrepreneurship, technology development, personnel management, and other skills that are essential to innovation.
 And most existing resources on these topics are focused on software and consumer products, not hard tech.
 As a member of our Cohort, innovators receive training from our team and other hard tech innovation experts on a weekly basis.
 These sessions focus on common knowledge gaps as well as specific topics suggested by our innovators based on their interest.

 - Network—The ability to engage influential people can be critical to success.
 We help innovators do just that by connecting them with our unrivaled network of industry executives, investors, entrepreneurs, and other innovation practitioners.
 We start by helping Cohort teams build a world-class advisory board to support their effort.
 We then expose them on a weekly basis to a curated set of visitors.
 Over 300 people visited Cyclotron Road to meet with our innovators last year.